Whenever you want a fancy and flavorful appetizer, steak bites are the way to go! Tender chunks of beef with rosemary and garlic are a cinch to make!

-- Add steak in a single layer and cook 2-3 mintues without stirring to get a crust on one side.
+- Add steak in a single layer and cook 2-3 minutes without stirring to get a crust on one side.
 Stir and cook 1 minute more.
 Do not overcook.

 - Remove from heat and place on a plate.
 Reduce heat in the skillet to medium.